The Rig (TV series)

 The Rig is a British supernatural thriller television series created by David Macpherson for Amazon Prime Video.
 The series is directed by John Strickland, and is the first Amazon Original to be filmed entirely in Scotland.
 The series was released on 6 January 2023 and consists of six episodes.
 In February 2023, The Rig was renewed for a second series which premiered on 2 January 2025.

 Premise

 A Scottish oil rig in the North Sea is enveloped in an unnatural fog that cuts them off from outside communications.
 Spores found in the fog cause infected crew members to experience behavioural changes.
-After examining the spores, a scientist onboard the oil rig suspects that an ancient parasite has been unleashed from the ocean floor.
+After examining the spores, a scientist on board the oil rig suspects that an ancient parasite has been unleashed from the ocean floor.